omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

 >"A bidirectional payment channel only permits secure transfer of funds inside a channel.
 To be able to construct secure transfers using a network of channels across multiple hops to the nal destination requires an additional construction, a Hashed Timelock Contract (HTLC)."

->Poon & Dryja, The Bitcoin Lightning Network: Scalable Off-chain Instant Payments
+> -- Poon & Dryja, The Bitcoin Lightning Network: Scalable Off-chain Instant Payments

 A big and common misleading explanation in chaining the channels using HTLC is that if Alice wants to pay 10 USDT to David, she can use 2 hops to reach David: